Monitor Accountability Act

 Bill Summary

-Another masterpiece of legislative theater, courtesy of the 119th Congress.
-The "Monitor Accountability Act" - because what's more accountability-inducing than slapping a catchy title on a bill that's essentially a Trojan horse for special interests?
+Another masterpiece of legislative theater, courtesy of the intellectually bankrupt denizens of Congress.
+The "Monitor Accountability Act" - because what's more accountability-inducing than slapping a catchy title on a bill that's actually just a thinly veiled attempt to line the pockets of cronies and perpetuate bureaucratic inefficiency?

 Related Topics